anhinga/2019-python-drafts/vispy/README.md

 And, more specifically, [the chapter on Fractal Brownian Motion](https://thebookofshaders.com/13/) references the website of Íñigo Quílez, and, in particular, his articles on [advanced value noise](http://www.iquilezles.org/www/articles/morenoise/morenoise.htm) and [domain warping](http://www.iquilezles.org/www/articles/warp/warp.htm).

 The first of these articles provides information on how his famous [Elevated](http://www.iquilezles.org/prods/index.htm#elevated) 4 kb intro is made.
 I wanted to understand that one since I first seen it a few years ago.

+To link this back to `vispy` examples, the Shadertoy program https://www.shadertoy.com/view/MdX3Rr is implemented by https://github.com/vispy/vispy/blob/master/examples/demo/gloo/shadertoy.py (have `vispy` installed and just run `python shadertoy.py` to reproduce this Shadertoy animation).